 Parents and children are involved in our menu planning.

 Only milk and water are provided as drinks to promote oral health.
 Fresh drinking water is always available and accessible.
 It is frequently offered to children and babies and intake is monitored.
 In hot weather, staff will encourage children to drink more water to keep them hydrated.
-A hydration station is also added outside to ensure children have access to fluids during free flow, both inside and outside.
+A hydra station is also added outside to ensure children have free access during free flow inside and outside A hydration station is also added outside to ensure children have access to fluids during free flow, both inside and outside.

 We encourage children to drink out of a cup.
 We do not encourage parents to bring in their own drinks bottles with juices or dilute drinks as we are promoting oral health.